KelTez/hello-world/README.md

 # hello-world
 Following steps to be successful in github

-Name: Kelvin Tezinde
+Name: Ryan Leung
-Age: 19
+Age: 21
-Co-op: Q4 Websystems
+Co-op: All of them